Dooriin/AEM-Health-Check/README.md

 There is a few environment variables you can set to configure chromium and pywb:

 - CHROME_FLAGS will be split by spaces and passed to Chromium (via `args` in Puppeteer).
-Note that setting some options is not supported such as `--proxy-server` since they are set by browsertrix itself.
+Note that setting some options is not supported such as `--proxy-server` since they are set by  itself.
 - SOCKS_HOST and SOCKS_PORT are read by pywb to proxy upstream traffic

 Here's some examples use cases: